w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Interacting with your Parachain

 If you navigate to [apps](https://polkadot.js.org/apps/) and connect the network your collator port, you will now see that your parachain collator is now connected to the Rococo Relay Chain.
 Depending on your `--ws-port` value, the custom endpoint should match that.

 ![rococo parachain connected](assets/rococo/rococo-change-network.png)

-At this point, you can make transfers between accounts on your parachain.
+At this point, you can make transfers between accounts on your parachain, because the environment is set up, the chain spec is defined, the Relay Chain is launched, and the parachain is registered.
 However, to produce a successful transfer, you will need to enter the following `json` snippet inside "Settings" > "Developer" and hit the "Save" button.

 ```
 {